atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

 You've come a long way but to get even *more* out of your development automation here are some suggested next steps...

-- Checking out the [Quick Starts](/guides/index.md) for short introductions to a number of Atomist features.
+- Checking out the [User Guide](/user-guide/index.md) to learn more about Atomist.
-- Get comfortable with writing and editing your development automation Rugs with the [Rug CLI](../atomist/interfaces/cli/index.md).
+- Get comfortable with writing and editing your development automation Rugs with the [Rug CLI](/user-guide/interfaces/cli/index.md).
 - Take a deep-dive through Rug using `@atomist` in with the [Rug Koans](https://github.com/atomist-rugs/rug-koans-project).